x509-hbs/draft-gazdag-x509-hash-sigs/draft-gazdag-x509-hash-sigs.md

 Hash-Based Signature (HBS) Schemes combine Merkle trees with One/Few Time Signatures (OTS/FTS) in order to provide digital signature schemes that remain secure even when quantum computers become available.
-There security is well understood and depends only on the security of the underlying hash function.
+Their security is well understood and depends only on the security of the underlying hash function.
 As such they can serve as an important building block for quantum computer resistant information and communication technology.